Sit down, sit down. Want something warm to drink?

 I'll need your help: if you find any such in-jokes, let me know.
 Please include the word “injoke” in the subject.

 The books are listed in no particular order.

 Book ReviewsBook Reviews: FictionScience-Fiction Book ReviewsNon-Fiction Book ReviewsComputer Science Book Reviews

-The first volume of C. S. Lewis's Cosmic Trilogy, Out of the Silent Planet takes place on Mars -- but it is a voyage into the meaning of “human”.
+The second volume of C. S. Lewis's Cosmic Trilogy, Perelandra takes place on Venus -- and between the pages of the book of Genesis.

 Sholom Aleichem was sometimes called “the Jewish Mark Twain”.
 His excellent novel The Bloody Hoax, recently translated into English, is a comedy involving harsh criticism on the blood libels that were common at the time in Russia.

 We've come a long way from From invisible inks and secret codes, but cryptography still plays a very important role in war -- and secret love affairs.
 Bruce Schneier's second edition of Applied Cryptography forms a great introduction and a handy refernce to the computer-based art of cryptography.

 The future history of mankind is presented from a unique point of view in one of Clifford D. Simak's best novels, City.
 A collection of short stories that follow one family over numerous generations, the book is most original and highly enjoyable.